Could an online loan be the solution for you?

 - Narrow down your options: Pick the top three lenders from the list and apply away.
 Or you can use an online loan search tool to kill several birds with one stone.

 - Gather your financial information.
-This includes items your pay stubs and bank statements.
+This includes items like your pay stubs and bank statements.
 The lender may ask you to provide them before they can place the final stamp of approval on your loan documents.

 How to Apply